• Skip to primary navigation

 ***Sausage options

 For a whole foods option, replace sausage with white beans like cannellini or Great Northern.
 Add them at the same time as the kale.
-(I’d use about ½ cup of beans, but go with your gut!)
+(I’d use one drained can of beans, about 1 ½ cups.)

 ****Crispy sausage tips